Wednesday, April 08, 2009

 Think yourself lucky if the patient, while still compos mentis, initiates this step themselves.
 That's something to be grateful for.
 Otherwise, things can slip considerably before you realize what's going on.
 The guts of the matter is being aware well in advance of what's about to happen, and that's a rare gift, unless you've seen it all before, or read about it.
 Thank goodness Alzheimers is much more discussed these days than it was 10 years ago.

-What I'm going to be looking at is some of the advice that most helped me in dealing with my mom's journey - some things I wish I'd known earlier, and things that gradually became clearer to me as time passed.
 Because I've always had a strong interest in alternative health care, most of the things I'm going to be talking about are ways to help your patient's health.
 I'm not a healthcare professional and I don't want to be seen to be advising people on health matters, but I WILL be offering some common-sense thoughts and suggestions to make a difference to YOUR day.

 Stay tuned!